30 Jul Follow These Steps If You Get Pulled Over With a Gun in Arizona

 You are also legally allowed to drive with your gun in the car in Arizona.
 However, there are only a few criteria you must meet:

 Another important thing to understand is that if you get pulled over, you are not legally required to tell the police officer that you have a gun in your car or on your person.
-However, if an officer asks you if you have a firearm in the car, you must give an answer.
+However, if an officer specifically asks you if you have a firearm in the car, you must tell them.

 Remember that you’re not acting outside of the law by driving with a gun.
 This knowledge will help you feel calm if you do get pulled over.

 The officer that pulled you over may ask you to hand over your gun.
-This isn’t permanent.
-They only want to hang onto it until the interaction is over, then they will return your weapon.
+Do as they say and know that this isn’t permanent.
+They only want to hang onto it until the interaction is over to ensure a safe interaction.
+They will return your weapon after completing the traffic stop.
+Do not reach for your gun unless the officer asks you to hand it over.

 Another tip to remember: if you’re driving with a gun in your glove compartment, where most of us keep our license and registration, do not automatically open it to retrieve your information.
 Wait until the officer who pulled you over asks for this information.
 Before grabbing what you need, tell the officer that there is a gun in the compartment.
 This transparency will keep you safe and may prevent the officer from overreacting.